Aged Care Fees & Charges

 Fees for Extra Services and Additional Services

 Additional fees may apply if you choose a higher standard of accommodation or additional services.
 These vary from home to home.
-Your aged care provider can supply you with details of these services and the fees that apply.
+We can supply you with details of these services and the fees that apply.

 Our aim is to make your life as easy and simple as possible.